-Steps for workers to take who wish to work through the Economic Competitiveness Project for El Salvador to find employment.
+Steps for workers who wish to work legally and temporarily in the US through the Economic Competitiveness Project for El Salvador.

 Step 2.
 Application review.

 ESCP will review your application, background, and skills.
-If you are eligible for an available job opportunity, you will receive an invitation to an online meeting.
+If you are eligible for an available job opportunity, you will receive an invitation to a meeting.

 Step 3.
 Attend an online meeting.